Political life of Frank Sinatra: Political activities, 1970–1984

 Sinatra helped establish two intercultural centers in Israel, the Frank Sinatra Brotherhood and Friendship Center for Arab and Israeli Children in Nazareth, and the Frank Sinatra International Student Center at the Hebrew University of Jerusalem, Mount Scopus campus.
 The latter center was bombed on July 31, 2002, by Hamas, killing 9 and injuring nearly 100.

 In the 1980 presidential election, Sinatra supported Ronald Reagan and donated $4 million to Reagan's campaign.
 He sponsored the initial fundraising campaign in the northeast, raising over $250,000 in Boston.
 Sinatra referred to Reagan as "the proper man to be the President of the United States ... it's so screwed up now, we need someone to straighten it out."
 Reagan's victory gave Sinatra his closest relationship with the White House since the early 1960s.
 Sinatra arranged Reagan's presidential gala, as he had done for Kennedy 20 years previously.
 In 1984, Sinatra returned to his birthplace in Hoboken, bringing with him President Reagan, who was in the midst of campaigning for the 1984 presidential election.
 Reagan had made Sinatra a fund-raising ambassador as part of the Republican National Committee's "Victory '84 Get-Out-The-Vote" (GOTV) drive.

-Sinatra fell silent in the political world in the years leading up to his passing, focusing his attention towards his music, friends and family.
+Sinatra moved away from political matters in the years leading up to his passing, focusing his attention towards his music, friends and family.